E1. Geometric and Spatial Reasoning

 • What categories were used to sort the three-dimensional objects in this Venn diagram?

-• Why is the region labeled “All faces are congruent squares” inside the region labeled “All side faces are rectangles, including squares”?
+• Why is the region labeled “All faces are congruent squares” inside the region labeled “All the lateral faces of the three-dimensional objects are rectangles, including squares”?

-• Why don't the two regions labeled “All side faces are triangles” and “All side faces are rectangles, including squares” touch?
+• Why don't the two regions labeled “All the lateral faces are triangles” and “All the lateral faces of the three-dimensional objects are rectangles, including squares” touch?

 • Why are the sphere, cone, and cylinder in the outer region of the diagram?